Jest Awful

 Breasts were not created for infants.

-• DR visits Germany every year and learns a few more German words.
+• DR visits Europe every year and learns a few more German words.
 At his present pace, in 300 years, he'll have the vocabulary of an 8 year-old German.

 • Years ago (c.1980), DR was involved in a public debate with a prominent Creationist — one of whose surprise tactics was his denial of the existence of vestiges (e.g., the human tailbone).
 So I asked him: “what about the male nipple?”
 Which drew no coherent response.
 When I mentioned this incident later to a very bright friend, he responded: “And the female brain.”

 [This, in the presence of both our extremely intelligent wives, who seemed to take it in the intended jocular spirit.
-The genius-creator of this barb prefers anonymity, in a politically-correct age.]
+The genius-creator of this barb prefers anonymity, in a P.C. age.]

 So now, whenever I get pseudo-sexist with my wife, I just tell her not to worry her pretty little vestige.… And she, in the same vein, says that if our friend really means there are differences between the male & female mind, she'll scratch his eyes out.